By Toni Brannagan

 First, lie down gently on your back, with your knees bent.
 Release your knees out to your sides, down toward your mat, then bring the soles of your feet together.
 As demonstrated by CJ above, you can prop up your knees with blocks, and/or place a blanket under your back if that makes you more comfortable.

-You can breathe into this pose for several minutes, especially if this is how you're ending your practice, and is perfect for releasing tension in your hips and groin.
+You can breathe into this pose for several minutes, especially if this is how you're ending your practice — it’s perfect for releasing tension in your hips and groin.

 Bonus: Viparita Karani (Legs-Up-the-Wall Pose)

-This one's pretty straightforward — sit yourself in front of a wall, chair, or anywhere you can prop your feet up.
+This one's pretty straightforward — sit yourself in front of a wall, chair, or anywhere you can prop up your feet.